-For over 30 years, Wings has led the market in managing complex travel and support services worldwide, with particular expertise in developing markets and high-risk destinations.
-With 25 wholly owned regional operations, spanning North and Latin America, Europe, Africa, the Middle East and Asia Pacific, today Wings employs around 450 people worldwide and has a global turnover of more than £420 million.
+For over 31 years, Wings has led the market in managing complex travel and support services worldwide, with particular expertise in developing markets and high-risk destinations.
+With 2o wholly owned regional operations, spanning North and Latin America, Europe, Africa, the Middle East and Asia Pacific, today Wings employs around 450 people worldwide.
 Wings is still run by the original founder and CEO Tony Sofianos, who has spearheaded the company’s global growth, while retaining the ethos of high-quality, personal service that has made Wings the trusted travel partner it is today.

 The Wings journey

 At the age of 23, Tony Sofianos establishes Acropolis Travel, a leisure travel company in South Africa.

 Wings Corporate Services is formed to serve business travellers in the local Greek market.

 Wings begins servicing the energy sector in West Africa.